deepakhj/cadent/README.md

 NOTE :: if in a cluster of hashers and accumulators ..
 NTP is your friend .. make sure your clocks are in-sync

-## Accumualtors
+## Accumulators

 Accumulators almost always need to have the same "key" incoming.
-Since you don't want the same stat key accumulated in different places, which would lead to bad sums, means, etc.  Thus to use accumulators effectively in a multi server endpoint senerio, you'd want to consistently hash from the incoming line stream to ANOTHER set of listeners that are the backend accumulators (in the same fashion that Statsd Proxy -> Statsd and Carbon Relay -> Carbon Aggregator).
+Since you don't want the same stat key accumulated in different places, which would lead to bad sums, means, etc.  Thus to use accumulators effectively in a multi server endpoint scenario, you'd want to consistently hash from the incoming line stream to ANOTHER set of listeners that are the backend accumulators (in the same fashion that Statsd Proxy -> Statsd and Carbon Relay -> Carbon Aggregator).

 It's easy to do this in one "instance" of this item where one creates a "loop back" to itself, but on a different listener port.

-     InLine(s port 8125) -> Listener -> Splitter -> [PreReg] -> Backend -> Hasher -> OutPool (port 8126)
+     InLine(port 8125) -> Splitter -> [PreReg] -> Backend -> Hasher -> OutPool (port 8126)

-        --> InLine(s port 8126) -> Splitter -> [Accumulator] -> [PreReg] -> Backend -> OutPool (port Other)
+        --> InLine(port 8126) -> Splitter -> [Accumulator] -> [PreReg] -> Backend -> OutPool (port Other)

 This way any farm of hashing servers will properly send the same stat to the same place for proper accumulation.

+Times here are always assumed to be "NOW" on the incoming items.
+Items are given the "NOW" time when flushed.
+There is no "going backwards" in time.
+If that's something you require, alternate methods for getting your data to writers should be used.
+This only matters for accumulators.
+If no Accumulators are used in the pipline, time is maintained in the original incoming line (if it has one, graphite does, statsd style does not).

+Unlike the generic `graphite` data format, which can have different time retentions and bin sizes for different metrics I have taken the approach that all metrics will have the same bin size(s).
+Meaning that all metrics will get binned into `keeper` buckets that are the same (you can have as many as you wish) and to keep the math simple and fast the timer buckets should be multiples of each other, for instance.

+    [prname.accumulator.keeper]
+    times = ["5s", "1m", "10m"]

+OR w/ TTLs

+    [prname.accumulator.keeper]
+    times = ["5s:168h", "1m:720h", "10m:17520h"]

+This also means the "writers" below will need to follow suit with their data stores and TTLs,  Things like MySQL and files have no inherent TTLs so the TTLs are not relevant and are ignored, Cassandra, on the other hand, can have these TTLs per item.
+Also
+TTLs are outed as "time from now when i should be removed", not a flat number.

+THe "base" accumulator item will constantly Flush stats based on the first time given (above every `5s`).
+It is then Aggregators caches to maintain the other bins (from the base flush time) and flush to writers at the appropriate times.

+_MULTIPLE KEEPERS ONLY MATTER IF THERE ARE WRITERS._

 ### Writers

 Accumulators can "write" to something other then a tcp/udp/http/socket, to say things like a FILE, MySQL DB or cassandra.
-(since this is Golang all writer types need to have their own driver embded in).
+(since this is Golang all writer types need to have their own driver embed in).
 If you only want accumulators to write out to these things, you can specify the `backend` to `BLACKHOLE` which will NOT try to reinsert the line back into the pipeline and the line "ends" with the Accumulator stage.

-    InLine(s port 8126) -> Splitter -> [Accumulator] -> WriterBackend
+    InLine(port 8126) -> Splitter -> [Accumulator] -> WriterBackend

-Writers should hold more then just the "aggregated data point" but a few usefull things like
+Writers should hold more then just the "aggregated data point" but a few useful things like

     Min, Max, Sum, Mean, and Count

 because who's to say what you really want from aggregated values.
-`Count` is just actually how many data points arrived in the aggregation
+`Count` is just actually how many data points arrived in the aggregation window

 Some example Configs for the current "3" writer backends

 #### MYSQL

 Slap stuff in a MySQL DB .. not recommended for huge throughput, but maybe useful for some stuff ..
-You should make Schemas like so
+You should make Schemas like so (`datetime(6)` is microsecond resolution, if you only have second resolution on the `times` probably best to keep that as "normal" `datetime`).
+The TTLs are not relevant here.
+The `path_table` is useful for key space lookups

+    CREATE TABLE `{path_table}` (
+        `path` varchar(255) NOT NULL DEFAULT '',
+        `length` int NOT NULL
+        PRIMARY KEY `stat` (`stat`),
+         KEY `length` (`length`)
+    ) ENGINE=InnoDB DEFAULT CHARSET=utf8;

     CREATE TABLE `{table}_{keeperprefix}` (
       `id` int(11) unsigned NOT NULL AUTO_INCREMENT,
       `stat` varchar(255) NOT NULL DEFAULT '',